WCWI

-WCWI (106.1 FM) is a radio station broadcasting a hybrid classic hits/classic country format.
+WCWI (106.1 FM) is a radio station broadcasting a variety format.
 Licensed to Adams, Wisconsin, United States, the station was built by original owners Roche-a-Cri Broadcasting.
 It is currently owned by Marcus Jaeger, through licensee Heart of Wisconsin Media, LLC.

-In May 2009, the then-WDKM dropped the "K106" name and tweaked its format from classic hits to adult hits (a hybrid of classic hits and adult contemporary).
-The station changed its call sign to the current WCWI on January 21, 2014.
+In May 2009, the then-WDKM dropped the K106 branding and switched to an adult hits format.
+The station changed its call sign to WCWI on January 21, 2014.

-On May 17, 2020, WCWI changed their format to a hybrid classic hits/classic country format.
+On May 17, 2020, WCWI changed to its current variety format.